 Utilizing a gender responsive process for females has become a standard procedure for the management of the female population.
 An emphasis continues to be placed on trauma informed training for staff, which includes domestic violence and the abuses prevalent in the life of female offenders.
 Inmates learn how to develop healthy relationships that focus on their well-being and safety.
 A large percentage of females were the primary caregiver of their children prior to incarceration, therefore, parenting and family reunification programs continue to be an important part of the rehabilitation process.
 The majority of the women want to be better mothers and many times their children become their major incentive for changing negative behavior and habits in order to ensure that their children are cared for in a safe and secure environment.
-Supervised overnight visits assist female mothers in being a responsible parent and preserves that unique bond a child has with their mother.
+Supervised overnight visits assist mothers in being a responsible parent and preserves that unique bond a child has with their mother.
 Tele-visits also improves and strengths the relationship between mothers and children.

-Prison reform and reentry initiatives has become a priority for the entire offender population since the majority of inmates will eventually leave prison and live in our communities.
+Prison reform and reentry initiatives have become a priority for the entire offender population since the majority of inmates will eventually leave prison and live in our communities.
 Enhanced preparation tools designed to decrease the frequent obstacles inmates must deal with are being addressed.
-Procedures to issue social security cards and pictured ID's (identification) prior to release are currently underway.
 This innovative approach is clearly a commitment to rethinking and realistically addressing the needs of reentry.
 It is emphasized that reentry efforts must begin immediately upon admission to prison.

 Gender specific programming available for females at the New Mexico Women's Correctional Facility clearly reflects the gender specific needs of women, especially in terms of those factors denoting the pathways to criminality.
-Programs include domestic violence, parenting classes, moral reconation therapy, relapse prevention, Post Traumatic Stress Disorder (PTSD), substance abuse, trauma informed training, employability via education, and therapeutic communities.
+Programs include domestic violence, parenting classes, moral recognition therapy, relapse prevention, Post Traumatic Stress Disorder (PTSD), substance abuse, trauma informed training, employability via education, and therapeutic communities.
 Females are encouraged to take advantage of all programs and services in order to increase their chances of success in the community and when subsequently reducing the recidivism rate.
 Probation and Parole has created statewide gender specific caseloads to assist women while in the community.
 This initiative has proven to be a positive tool and support system.